guigomcha/pvpc_to_telegram/README.md

 # pvpc_to_telegram
 Telegram Bot that sends energy prices according to the PVPC webpage.
-Updates are sent at 02:30 of each day day with the prices per hour in the form of a barchart.
+Updates are sent at 20:30 of the day before with the prices per hour in the form of a barchart.

 Subscribe at: https://t.me/info_pvpc_spain